Examples from previous years

 Sample of a Late Season Share

 Mixed Greens Lettuce

-Focus is on user-friendly favorite vegetables and fruit, and a wide, balanced variety of high quality and seasonal produce in every box—making for easy, healthy meal planning and preparation.
+Emphasis is on user-friendly favorite vegetables and fruit.
+Additionally, in every box there is a wide and balanced variety of high quality, seasonal produce —making for easy, healthy meal planning and preparation.
 All produce is organically grown; almost all is certified organic.

 Vegetables are fresh-picked, carefully handled and washed, kept cool on the farm, and delivered in a refrigerated truck.
 St. Croix Valley CSA is a cooperative of experienced, small family farmers who have been farming for generations; this is the ninth CSA year.

 More than 250 produce varieties are grown, so you won’t get overwhelmed with just a few kinds of veggies.
 You’ll also see many types of most vegetables, meaning beautiful color in every box.
 For example, this year, farms will plant four colors of cauliflower, and eight kinds of sweet peppers.
 Favorites like beans, broccoli, carrots, heirloom tomatoes, lettuce/greens will come often.
 There’ll always be veggies appropriate for making hearty meals, as well as those for making salads, soups, sides, and snacks.